corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 These tasks help with the compilation and deployment of your Cordapp.

-`1-createGroupPolicy` creates the Group policy which is required to set up the Application Network.
+`1-createGroupPolicy` creates the Group policy which is required to set up the application network.

 `2-createKeyStore` creates the signing keys for publishing the CPIs.